plusmobileapps/text-theme-blog/_posts/2020-10-09-ktor-slackbot-heroku.md

 ---
-title: How to build Slackbot with Kotlin
+title: How to build a Slackbot with Kotlin
 tags: Kotlin Slack Ktor
 key: kotlin-slack-bot
 ---

 One day at my day job, I noticed that there were a couple of services we used that anytime an event happened there was a very manual process for the developer to copy paste data into a Slack channel for others to be aware of the issue.
 I thought there had to be a better way to automate this whole process and prevent a developer from having to do this tedious task.
-That was when I came up with the idea of creating a Slackbot application to do this exact task.
-So in this article I will describe the process I went through to create a Slackbot using Ktor and webhooks that can post messages to your Slack channel of choice.
+That was when I came up with the idea of creating a Slackbot application to do this.
+So in this article I will describe the process I went through to create a Slackbot using Ktor and webhooks that can post messages to your Slack channel of choice and how to deploy to Heroku.
 For this example, we will be using [Github webhooks](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/about-webhooks) to supply data to our Slackbot but the same principal applies to your service of choice that offers webhooks.

 ## Setup